What “No Single Supplement” Really Means (and Why It’s Not What You Think)

 Unfortunately, I’ve seen cases where the cost is simply doubled, which is not fair or accurate.

 The good news?
 Many reputable cruise lines and tour companies now choose to absorb that cost to attract solo travellers.
-This is especially common on cruises, where empty cabins are lost revenue.

-No one in the travel industry wants to penalise you for travelling solo.
+Trust me, no one in the travel industry wants to penalise you for travelling solo.

 Why It Feels Like a Penalty

-Emotionally, paying the same as two people can feel unfair.
-Especially for women in transition — newly single, widowed, divorced — who are rebuilding confidence through travel.
+Especially for women in transition, newly single, widowed, or divorced, who are rebuilding confidence through travel.

 It can stir that quiet voice that says, “I’m being punished for being on my own.”